ocaml/ocaml.org/data/tutorials/rs_00_guidelines.md

 module which exports the shared type definitions.

 ###  Pattern-matching

-####  Never be afraid of over-using pattern-matching!
-####  On the other hand, be careful to avoid non-exhaustive pattern-matching constructs
+Never be afraid of over-using pattern-matching!
+On the other hand, be careful to avoid non-exhaustive pattern-matching constructs.
 Complete them with care, without using a “catch-all” clause such as `| _ -> ...` or `| x -> ...` when it's possible to do without it (for example when matching a concrete type defined within the program).
 See also the next section: compiler warnings.

 ###  Compiler warnings
 Compiler warnings are meant to prevent potential errors; this is why you